Diverticulitis is an infection in the lower gastrointestinal, or GI, tract.

-- Use dried beans and peas when making casseroles or soups.
+- Use beans and peas when making casseroles or soups.

 Read Food Labels

 Compare food labels of similar foods to find higher fiber choices.
-On packaged foods, the amount of dietary fiber per serving is listed on the Nutrition Facts label.
-Check the Nutrition Facts labels and try to choose products with at least 4 grams of dietary fiber per serving.
+On packaged foods, the amount of dietary fiber per serving is listed on the Nutrition Facts Label.
+Check the Nutrition Facts Labels and try to choose products with at least 3 grams of dietary fiber per serving.

-Information on dietary fiber is also listed on the Nutrition Facts label as a percent daily value (%DV).
-The %DV tells you the amount of the fiber in one serving of the food.
-To select high fiber foods, look for ones that contain at least 20% DV of the recommended daily intake of fiber.
+Information on dietary fiber is also listed on the Nutrition Facts Label as a percent daily value (%DV).
+The %DV tells you the amount of fiber in one serving of the food.
+To select high fiber foods, look for ones that contain at least 20% DV of the recommended daily intake of dietary fiber

 If it is difficult for you to get the fiber you need from the foods you eat, fiber supplements might be helpful.
 For people with diverticulitis, your health care provider may recommend products containing either methylcellulose or psyllium.